 Call for Submissions - Closed

-This is for Chapters/SIGs/Committees or (forming chapters and sigs) the opportunity to reserve a space time to get together and plan, meet, hang out, etc. This form allows you to request space before or during the conference day (early am, during the conference, during lunch, etc.) (not intended for late night parties... although we're sure those will be happening elsewhere. :)
+This gives Chapters/SIGs/Committees (or forming chapters and sigs) the opportunity to reserve a space and time to get together and plan, meet, hang out, etc. This form allows you to request space before or during the conference day (early am, during the conference, during lunch, etc.)

 Plenary/ Invited Address (use only if instructed)